 7. Kyteler’s Inn

 When you visit Kyteler’s Inn, not only are you visiting one of the oldest pubs in Ireland, but you are also visiting an establishment with a fascinating story.
 The pub’s founder and namesake, Alice de Kyteler, was born in Kyteler’s House in 1263.
-During her life, she acquired four husbands, all of which were of considerable wealth.
+During her life, she acquired four husbands, all of whom were of considerable wealth.
 All four of Alice’s husbands died mysterious deaths within a few years of marrying her, and Alice inherited vast wealth from each one.

 When her fourth husband, Sir John de Poer, changed his will to name Alice and her son William and the beneficiaries, Poer’s other family members were enraged.
 They brought charges of witchcraft against Alice, and she was found guilty before an ecclesiastical court.
 After the conviction, Alice and her son escaped to England, leaving behind her inherited Kyteler’s Inn.